latcraft/cloudopoly-search/README.md

 - N<sub>ade</sub>  - number of ratings on amazon.de
 - R<sub>auk</sub> - average rating on amazon.co.uk
 - N<sub>auk</sub> - number of ratings on amazon.co.uk

+NOTE: Only books with **at least 15 reviews** should be considered for result.

 # Example searches